The Trump presidency promises decreased regulation and likely less funding for environmental initiatives. | LLoughran-Shutterstock

 Similarly, in a presentation at Pack Expo before the election, Rebecca Marquez, director of custom research at PMMI: Association for Packaging and Processing Technologies, said that long-term, the trade association did not anticipate any federal packaging extended producer responsibility legislation because the U.S. is too fragmented, so such schemes would likely remain state responsibilities.

-Future of Inflation Reduction Act in jeopardy
+Future of IRA in jeopardy

 Although Trump has not specified plans regarding recycling, he has pledged to do away with unspent funds from the Inflation Reduction Act, which has helped greenlight such projects as Eastman’s second U.S. chemical recycling plant in Longview, Texas.